Find Out Everything You Need To Know About The Keto Diet!

 - Veggies with blue-cheese dressing dip

-Sweets are totally allowed!
-There are plenty of packaged options out there designed for keto fans.
-Don’t think that just because you’re on Keto you can’t enjoy your sweets!
-See below for some sweet treats that are made exclusively for the Keto Dieters out there!
+Sweets are completely acceptable!
+There are a plethora of pre-packaged keto options available.
+Don’t think that just because you’re on a Keto diet means you can’t have dessert!
+Check out the recipes below for some sweet treats made specifically for Keto Dieters!

 Beverages Allowed on The Keto Diet

-Because the ketogenic diet is a natural diuretic, it’s very important to replenish the water and electrolytes you are losing.
-Staying hydrated will help combat the “keto flu” and avoid early keto symptoms of muscle cramps, headaches, and fatigue, all of which are signs of suffering from electrolyte imbalances.
-Zero-calorie soda is not included in the list below because many artificial sweeteners aren’t good for you, and some diet drinks contain sugar alternatives that can kick you out of ketosis plus, all of them perpetuate the craving for sugar, which is something you will otherwise joyfully lose on a keto diet.
+Because the ketogenic diet is a natural diuretic, replacing the water and electrolytes you lose is critical.
+Staying hydrated can help you avoid the “keto flu” and early keto symptoms like muscle cramps, headaches, and fatigue, which are all signs of electrolyte imbalances.
+Zero-calorie soda isn’t on the list because many artificial sweeteners aren’t good for you, and some diet drinks contain sugar substitutes that can throw you out of ketosis.
+Plus, they all feed your sugar cravings, which you’d otherwise lose happily on a keto diet.

 - Bone broth

 - Bulletproof coffee